 The Recovery College can be accessed by all including service users, carers, family, friends, staff and professionals alike.
 The courses are free but on a first come first serve basis.

-To see the courses that are offering please see our Recovery College timetable Timetable Summer 2018
+To see the courses that are offering please see our Recovery College timetable Timetable Autumn 2018

 To enroll on a course, please contact the Recovery College Team on

 Download/print enrolment form

 You can also call in and complete a form at either of our centres:

 16 Dean Street,